 In many cases, the answer will be that someone said something to you about it.
 In other cases, the answer will be that something you heard or saw prompted you to become insecure in spite of nothing being said to you directly.

-Either way, barring a mental disorder, insecurity is a product of your environment.
-You were exposed to something, directly or indirectly, that – in reality or in your mind – defined a particular trait as a flaw, and you internalized that definition.
+Either way, insecurity is a product of your environment.
+You were exposed to something, directly or indirectly, that – in reality or in your mind – defined a particular trait as a flaw and you internalized that definition.

-I was thinking about this because I came across a post somewhere on Tumblr that I don’t feel like finding again.
-Paraphrasing, it said that if someone creates a TV show featuring a cast full of what I personally refer to as the dominant groups (e.g. white, straight, Christian, etc.), it doesn’t make the show creators bigots.
-It doesn’t mean they hate other groups.
+I was thinking about this because I came across a post online that I don’t feel like finding again.
+Paraphrasing, it said that if someone creates a TV show featuring a cast full of what I personally refer to in America as the dominant groups (e.g. white, straight, Christian, etc.), it doesn’t make the show creators bigots, and it doesn’t mean they hate other groups.

 In the same vein, if someone does the opposite, creating a show with a cast comprised of everyone but the dominant groups, it doesn’t make them social justice warriors.